Holiday Gifts

 Purim is commonly associated with food baskets, aka Mishloach Manot, and other fun gifts, so make sure you’re ready to treat everyone on your list.

 While the tradition most commonly centers around giving gifts of food, some communities and families also give toys and other special gifts to their children on Purim.
-There is also a common custom to send wine to friends and family, and you may want to consider including a festive greeting card
+You may want to consider including a festive greeting card or grogger.

 Our store has all your Purim gift needs as well as a handy gift category guide here.
 So don’t forget to order early to get all your gifts in time for the holiday!